DanielReddJones/whoisthisjoker.com/content/post/steam_deck.md

 Replace the X in sdX with whatever your USB is called.
 If your USB is called sda, replace the X with an a. if your USB is called sdb, replace the X with a b.
 You get the idea.

-Step 8 is going to take a WHILE.
+Step 9 is going to take a WHILE.
 It took my PC about 10 minutes to write to the USB I had.

-# step nine
+# step ten

 Once it is done, plug in the USB into your dock and power on your Steam Deck.
 If you do not have a dock, use a USBa to USBc adapter, but mind your battery life.
 USBc is the only port the Deck has, which is what it uses for charging.
 It's better to use a dock in case if your battery runs out.
 Also, your trackpads are unlikely to work so a dock will allow you to use a regular mouse.